You can import your contacts in Salesmate either from Google Contacts (Gmail) or through a CSV/Excel file.

 - We suggest you to import a small set of sample data, before importing your actual data.

-- Description filed only supports 2000 characters max.
+- Description field only supports 2000 characters max.

 - Date format inside your excel sheet should be in any of these formats: